The War To Sell You A Mattress Is An Internet Nightmare | Fast Company

 On the same day in July that Kenny and I spoke, Casper v.
 Hales was reaching its final stages of settlement, with both parties agreeing to drop the suit.
 On July 28, 2017, the court deemed the case resolved.

 Derek wouldn’t answer my calls.
-I wasn’t alone in that: whatever NDA was in place was evidently ironclad.
+I wasn’t alone in that: Whatever NDA was in place was evidently ironclad.
 “I was an intimate friend with Derek,” Joe Alexander, the Nest Bedding CEO, told me, “and apparently I can never talk to him again.”
 His best guess was that Derek sold Sleepopolis in the end for about half what it was actually worth, but still something like $3 million to $5 million.
 “I’m going to venture to guess Derek is sipping margaritas somewhere, laughing at all of us,” said Alexander good-naturedly.
 Online, I found a Halloween picture of Derek and Samantha dressed as Neo and Trinity from The Matrix, wearing sunglasses and brandishing toy guns.
 I imagined them buying a Corvette and speeding off into the sunset, the Bonnie and Clyde of affiliate marketing.

 Through August and September, I watched as Sleepopolis evolved under its new ownership: Dan Scalco’s face took the place of Derek’s in comment threads, and then Scalco disappeared too, quietly replaced by yet another editor.
 Various bedding advertisements began to crop up; the formerly ubiquitous Leesa-touting sidebar disappeared, and Sleepopolis began referring much less traffic to Leesa.com.